 PS this post has been updated countless times as every time I go back to visit, I add my new favorite spots.
 With roughly 2 trips to the Holy City a year, a best friend now living downtown, this list is constantly growing!
 Be sure to bookmark this post as I’m sure there will be something new added soon!

 Where To Stay In Charleston

 This city is without a doubt, one of the best foodie towns I’ve ever been to.
 I dream about some of the dishes at these Charleston restaurants.
 With the seafood being insanely fresh, combined with the comfort that southern food can be, it’s a winning combination.
-Below are my favorite restaurants, and any must order items are written in italics.
-But truly, you can’t go wrong with anything on the menu at any of these spots.
+Below are my favorite restaurants from breakfast to brunch, great lunches and dinners and even must visit bars.
+You truly you can’t go wrong with anything on the menu at any of these spots.

 Breakfast & Brunch

 Lost Dog Cafe – Folly Beach

 Lunch & Dinner

 Tavern & Table – Mt Pleasant